vapor-community/stripe/README.md

 ## License

-Vapor Stripe Provider is available under the MIT license.
+Stripe is available under the MIT license.
 See the [LICENSE](LICENSE) file for more info.

 ## Want to help?
 Feel free to submit a pull request whether it's a clean up, a new approach to handling things, adding a new part of the API, or even if it's just a typo.
 All help is welcomed! 😀